-A bank's profitability has an effect on its safety and soundness.
-A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
-However, banks that are losing money are less able to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
+Conversely, losses take away from a bank's ability to do those things.

-On Bankrate's test of earnings, United Community Bank scored 18 out of a possible 30, above the national average of 16.52.
+On Bankrate's earnings test, United Community Bank scored 12 out of a possible 30, below the national average of 15.12.

-One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
-United Community Bank's most recent annualized quarterly return on equity was 9.28 percent, identical to the national average.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one key measure of a bank's earnings.
+United Community Bank's most recent annualized quarterly return on equity was 6.34 percent, below the national average of 8.10 percent.

-The bank earned net income of $55.7 million on total equity of $1.22 billion for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 1.04 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $79.4 million on total equity of $1.39 billion.
+The bank reported an annualized return on average assets, or ROA, of 0.72 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.